Join the Global Breast Cancer Movement

 Indemnity Policy

-Prepayment insurance plan that gives services or cash payment for medical care needed in times of illness or disability.
+A prepayment insurance plan that gives services or a cash payment for medical care needed in times of illness or disability.

-A rare and aggressive form of invasive breast cancer.
+A rare, aggressive form of invasive breast cancer.
 Its main symptoms are swelling (inflammation) and redness of the breast.
 The skin on the breast may look dimpled, like the skin of an orange, and may be warm to the touch.

 Informed Consent

-The process through which a person learns about the possible benefits and side effects of a treatment plan and then accepts or declines the treatment.
-The person is usually asked to sign a consent document, and may decide to stop the treatment at any time and receive other medical care.
+The process through which a person learns about the possible benefits and risks (including side effects) of a treatment plan and then accepts or declines the treatment.
+The person is usually asked to sign a consent form, but may stop the treatment at any time and get other medical care.

 Intraductal

 Within the milk duct.
-Intraductal can describe a benign or cancerous (malignant) process.
+Intraductal can describe a benign (not cancer) or malignant (cancerous) process.

 Intraductal Hyperplasia

-An excess of cells growing within the breast's milk ducts.
+An excess of cells growing within the milk ducts of the breast.

-Being within or entering the body by way of the veins.
+Being within or entering the body through the veins.

-Cancer that has spread from the original location into the surrounding breast tissue and possibly into the lymph nodes and other parts of the body.
+Cancer that has spread from the original location (milk ducts or lobules) into the surrounding breast tissue and possibly into the lymph nodes and other parts of the body.
+Invasive ductal cancer begins in the milk ducts.
+Invasive lobular cancer begins in the lobules of the breast.

 Investigational New Drug (New Experimental Treatment)

-A chemical or biological drug that has been approved for use by clinical researchers in studies but is not yet available outside of a clinical trial.
+A chemical or biological drug approved for use by researchers in studies, but is not yet available outside of a clinical trial.

 Top of Document